There’s nothing quite like a relaxing dip in the hot tub. To truly reap the benefits out of your spa, however, your water needs to be clean and clear.

 How To Shock Your Hot Tub – Easy Step-By-Step Guide

-- Before shocking your water, test the pH levels to ensure they’re balanced between 7.4 and 7.6. and adjust if necessary.
+- Before shocking your hot tub, test the pH levels in your water to ensure they’re balanced between 7.4 and 7.6. and adjust if necessary.

-- If you’re using a chlorine shock, don old clothes, protective eyewear, and gloves.
+- If you’re using a chlorine hot tub shock, wear old clothes, protective eyewear, and gloves.

-- Carefully measure the amount of shock you’ll need, following the manufacturer’s instructions.
+- Carefully measure the amount of shock you’ll need, following the manufacturer’s hot tub shocking instructions.